-Scientific Publications: Over 45 peer-reviewed papers since 2015, with several on the way.
-Recent publications include a collaborative big-data, global risk assessment of sharks to fishing (Nature), and an analysis the negative impacts of removing top predators (Biological Conservation).
+Scientific Publications: Over 50 peer-reviewed papers since 2015, with several on the way.
+Recent publications include a collaborative big-data, global risk assessment of sharks to fishing (Nature), and an analysis of the negative impacts of removing top predators (Biological Conservation).
 See full list of publications below.

 Assessment and conservation of threatened species: Creation of policy-documents synthesizing new data for the 2019 proposals for oceanic sharks to be listed on the Convention of International Trade of Endangered Species (CITES).
 CITES is a multilateral treaty to conserve endangered flora and fauna through the improved reporting of trade.

 New protected areas: Study and identification of 3 critical biological hotspots zones within the Bahamas Exclusive Economic Zone to be considered for new spatial zoning under the country’s commitment to protecting 20% of its waters by 2020.

 Caribbean ocean stewardship: Recommendations for sustained management to the Bahamas Exclusive Economic Zone in collaboration with the Department of Fisheries and Agriculture and Ministry of Tourism.